daattali/beautiful-jekyll/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Sandeep S. I have the following qualities:

-- I rock a great mustache
+- I like doing coding projects
 - I'm extremely loyal to my family
+- I like anime

 What else do you need?

-### my history
+### My history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I am a BE Computer Science graduate from Bangalore, India. you can get in touch with me [here](https://www.linkedin.com/in/thesandmanman/).